badaix/snapos/README.md

  ```
  buildroot-2017.11.2 $ sudo dd bs=4M if=output/images/sdcard.img of=/dev/sdX conv=fsync status=progress
  ```
+ 7. Boot your device.
+Snapclient will start automatically
- 7. Ethernet is configured to use DHCP.
+ 8. Ethernet is configured to use DHCP.
 Login with user `root` and password `snapcast`
- 8. Have fun with the not yet functional, but small and fast booting Raspberry Pi 3 image :)